AHT - Assistant Head teacher

 What are national curriculum levels?
 We no longer use national curriculum levels as these were withdrawn by the Department of Education.

 What is Teacher Assessment?
-This is the teachers’ judgement about what national curriculum level a child is attaining.
+This is the teachers’ judgement about a child's attainment according to national curriculum end of year expectations.
 This judgement will be made based on evidence gathered over a period of time and from a range of pieces of work, together with test results.

 Who are governors?
 Members of a school's Governing Body who have responsibility for raising school standards through key roles of setting strategic direction, ensuring accountability and monitoring & evaluating school performance.